Sunday, November 17, 2024

 The next morning, Labor Day Monday, September 2, I was up by 7:15.
 I drove about 10-15 minutes to St. Ferdinand Parish to attend 8 AM Mass.
 I noticed a brick in the wall state the parish dates back to 1788.

-Back at the hotel, I enjoyed another wonderful breakfast that included biscuits and gravy, along with 4 mini-waffles from a special iron there that I've never seen before.
+Back at the hotel, I enjoyed another wonderful breakfast that included biscuits and gravy, along with 4 mini-waffles from a special iron there that I've never seen before--please see the photo below.

 Once I was done with breakfast and packed up, I drove about 30 minutes south to the south side of St. Louis County to visit Ulysses S. Grant NHS, which I had been aiming to visit almost ever since the bicentennial of President Grant's birth back on April 27, 2022.